jhgarcesz/React_ClassComponents/README.md

-## Instructions
+## Instructions to run the project
-To run the app when it's downloaded:
+Once the code has been downloaded:

 - $ npm install
 - $ npm start